 Feasibility Studies (FS) allow the study leader a period to develop a proposal for Full Research.

-In the transitional Pre-Research (PR) period, the project leader formally assembles the team, establishes MOUs necessary for collaboration with other institutions and makes other preparations to enable Full Research.
+If approved, the project proceeds into a transitional Pre-Research (PR) period in which the project leader formally assembles the team, establishes MOUs necessary for collaboration with other institutions, and makes other preparations to enable Full Research.
 Full Research (FR) lasts from three to five years.
-It typically involves a research team at RIHN and concurrent activity with collaborators overseas, several periods of field study, workshops and presentations, and outreach or communication to relevant communities.
+It typically involves a research team at RIHN and concurrent activity with collaborators overseas, several periods of field study, workshops and presentations, and outreach or communication with relevant communities.
 FR projects are evaluated by the External Research Evaluation Committee at the beginning (selection), mid-term and the end (final evaluation).